The Best Flowers for Bees To Plant In Your Gardens

 The flower blooms come in yellow, orange, apricot, and gold colors.

-• Bloom time – Spring to first frost
+• Bloom Time – Spring to first frost

 • Height – 16-18″

-A bright orange open faced calendula flower against a bright white background.
+A bright orange open faced calendula flower.

 Nasturtium

 Nasturtiums have edible flowers, stems, seeds, and leaves.
 They have a spicy, peppery kick, and the flowers make lovely additions to salads.
 Nasturtiums are a plant both you and the bees can enjoy.
-They also make excellent companion plants for the vegetable garden.

 The plants are brightly colored with orange, magenta, creamy white, and yellow flowers.

-Flowering Perennial Herbs for bees
+The Best Flowering Herbs for Bees

 Chives

-Chives grow best in full sun, though they will tolerate light shade.
+Chive plants grow best in full sun, though they will tolerate light shade.

-Soil needs to be moist, fertile, and well-draining.
+The soil needs to be moist, fertile, and well-draining.

 Blooming chive plants range in color from white, pink, purple, and red.